Throughout the churchyards of Scotland, and occasionally England, lie a number of unique reminders of body snatching history.

 In desperation, and to try to remain one step ahead of the resurrection men, parishes started to develop what we now call a mortsafe.
 Essentially an iron ‘safe’ that fitted over and around the coffin.

-Unique to Scotland, there was no prototype or template in which the local blacksmith could follow.
-Unlike watch towers or watch house where we can see clear similarities, for mortsafes, parishes were left to their own devices.
+Unique to Scotland, there was no prototype or template which the local blacksmith could follow.
+Unlike watch towers or watch houses where we can see clear similarities, here, parishes were left to their own devices.

-And yet despite this, there are a number of mortsafes that can be collated together into one style or design – the stone-topped mortsafe.
+And yet despite this, there are a number of examples that can be collated together into one style or design.

-This design, incorporating the mortstone itself, consisted of an iron framework fastened to the underside of a mortstone which in turn created a ‘curtain’ or iron frame that would have been pushed about 18 inches into the ground around the coffin.
+This design consisted of an iron framework fastened to the underside of a mortstone which in turn created a ‘curtain’ or iron frame that would have been pushed about 18 inches into the ground around the coffin.

-Superb examples of this style of mortstone, specific to the Aberdeenshire area, can be seen in the image above with the mortsafes at Cluny where there are four examples of the same design clustered together on a small mound in the churchyard.
+Superb examples, specific to the Aberdeenshire area, can be seen in the image above at Cluny where there are four examples of the same design clustered together on a small mound in the churchyard.

-Other examples similar to this can be found at Kirkton of Skene, Kinnernire and Towie where the mortsafe is actually lying on its back so that you can see the iron ‘skirt’ in full detail.
+Other examples can be found at Kirkton of Skene, Kinnernire and Towie – this latter example lying on its back so that you can see the iron ‘skirt’ in full detail.

 The Different Types of Mortsafe

-Predominantly, two types of iron mortsafe started emerging around 1819/1820.
-The grand designs that were commissioned by individuals and also a simpler parish mortsafe, hired out for several weeks at a time until the corpse of your relative was no longer fresh.
+Predominantly, two styles started emerging around 1819/1820.
+The grand designs that were commissioned by individuals and a simpler parish mortsafe was also produced, hired out for several weeks at a time until the corpse of your relative was no longer fresh.

-The parish mortsafe developed into a number of different styles, some even just consisting of a few rods of metal but the majority produced were of a more robust nature and the style that dominates is perhaps the frame like design which clamped around the coffin.
+The parish offering developed into a number of different styles, some even just consisting of a few rods of metal.
+The majority produced, however, were of a more robust nature and the style that dominates is perhaps the frame like design which clamped around the coffin.

-It was common for parishes to establish a mortsafe society, a subscription service where parishioners could benefit from hiring out the mortsafe for around a shilling a day when it was required.
+It was common for parishes to establish a mortsafe society, a subscription service where parishioners could benefit from hiring out body snatching prevention for around a shilling a day when it was required.